Unforgettable 7 Day Self Drive Holiday on North Iceland's Arctic Coast Way

 You will spend your night in the Lake Myvatn area.

-Otherwise, you have the option to take a day tour to Askja, to discover the lunar landscapes of Iceland.
+Otherwise, you can take a day tour to Askja to discover the lunar landscapes of Iceland.

 At the end of an action-packed day, wind down with a soothing soak in the geothermal waters of the nearby Myvatn Nature Baths.

 You will spend the night in the Lake Myvatn area.

 Day 5 - Troll Peninsula and Arctic Coast Way Route